Monitor Chrome Browsers from your Admin console

 Search for browsers

 Using the search box, you can search for specific browsers in your organization.
 By default, the search box searches across all fields, including information in the browser details page.
-You can restrict your search to a specific field by using an operator.
-For example, to search only for browsers where the machine name contains "USER5", you would search for machine_name:user5.
+You can restrict your search to a specific field by using a filter.
+For example, to search only for browsers where the machine name matches "USER5", you would use the "Machine name" filter.

 - Searches are not case sensitive, unless otherwise noted.